South Africa denies supporting Russia's war – DW – 05/15/2023

 "South Africa has not been, and will not be, drawn into a contest between global powers."

-Ramaphosa added that his country would continue to honor international agreements and treaties to which it is a signatory, and its approach to US allegations of arms shipment would abide by them, he added.
+Ramaphosa added that his country would continue to honor international agreements and treaties to which it is a signatory, and its approach to US allegations of arms shipment would abide by them.

-His comments in a weekly presidential newsletter follow US allegations that weapons were loaded onto the Russian ship Lady R from a naval base in Cape Town late last year, which sparked a diplomatic row.
+His comments in a weekly presidential newsletter came after US allegations that weapons were loaded onto the Russian ship Lady R from a naval base in Cape Town late last year, which have sparked a diplomatic row.

 What did the US envoy allege?

-According to Brigety, the ship docked at the Simon's Town Naval Base near Cape Town, then transported the arms to Russia.
+According to Brigety, the ship docked at the Simon's Town Naval Base near Cape Town and then transported the arms to Russia.

 "We are confident that weapons were loaded into that vessel, and I would bet my life on the accuracy of that assertion," Brigety said.